Crypto-TII/AutoND/README.md

 ```

 ## Prerequisites
-The code execution relies on standard Python modules, except for `tensorflow`.
+The code execution relies on standard Python modules, except for `tensorflow version 2.15` (please note: at the moment, our code has incompatibilities with TensorFlow 2.16).
 If you start from an empty Python Anaconda environment, the following installation should be sufficient:
 ```bash
 conda create -n tf-gpu tensorflow-gpu